mavaddat/postman-docs/src/pages/docs/insights/insights-troubleshoot.md

 ### Why isn't my API traffic showing up?

-You've set up the LCA, and you've been running API traffic across the network, but your API model page is either empty or shows random endpoints you don't care about.
+You've set up the Insights Agent, and you've been running API traffic across the network, but your API model page is either empty or shows random endpoints you don't care about.

 Here are a few things that may be going on:

 * Permission issues that prevent the LCA from seeing traffic.
 * Encrypted traffic.
 See [What do I do if my traffic is encrypted?](#what-do-i-do-if-my-traffic-is-encrypted) for solutions.
-* Data formats that the LCA doesn't recognize.
+* Data formats that the Insights Agent doesn't recognize.
 * ECS on EC2 with bridge networking.
-You can install LCA as a daemon service only.
+You can install Insights Agent as a daemon service only.
 For instructions, see the [installation instructions](/docs/insights/insights-gs/#configure-lca-as-a-daemon-service).

 In many of these cases, there is a solution.
-Currently, the Live Collections Agent doesn't support these three cases:
+Currently, the Insights Agent doesn't support these three cases:

 * Encrypted traffic.
 * gRPC/GraphQL.
-* PaaS platforms where the LCA can't easily access the network traffic through packet capture.
+* PaaS platforms where the Insights Agent can't easily access the network traffic through packet capture.
 Known platforms in this category are Heroku and Render.

-If you fall into one of these cases, please let the [Live Insights Alpha team](mailto:live.insights.alpha@postman.com) know so work in this area can prioritized.
+If you experienced one of these cases, contact the [Insights Alpha team](mailto:live.insights.alpha@postman.com) so work in this area can be prioritized.

 Postman provides more information about how to debug what's going on: